andxblink/historic-places-simplified/README.md

 But the advatage is that it provides (me with) a dataset of city names that can be used in various other softwares.

 From the source, I deleted details that is not needed to find and place a location.
-All that is left is: lat/long, city name, as well as start-year/end-year.
+All that is left is:
+- lat/long
+- city name
+- start-year/end-year.

 ## Example
 I use this in AfterEffects for animating maps.
 If I want to find the correct location of Babylon, I would have to click around the internet, Wikipedia, GoogleMaps, OpenStreetmap > then write down Lat/Long > copy/paste.